 Go inside Manu with chef Manoella Buffara:

 Now read the interview with the chef on the 50 Best blog.

-The One To Watch Award celebrates a restaurant that is likely to enter the Latin America’s 50 Best Restaurants list in future years.
+The Miele One To Watch Award celebrates a restaurant that is likely to enter the Latin America’s 50 Best Restaurants list in future years.
 The winner is chosen by the Latin America’s 50 Best Restaurants organisation from a list of restaurants outside the list that have received votes in the most recent round of voting.

-The winner of the Miele One To Watch Award 2018 will be announced on Wednesday 17th October, ahead of the main awards ceremony in Bogotá on Tuesday 30th October.
+Buffara will pick up the Miele One To Watch Award 2018 for Manu at the Latin America's 50 Best Restaurants awards ceremony in Bogotá on Tuesday 30th October.